rexcfnghk/sample-ecommerce/README.md

 2. A 128-bit AES Key to encrypt passwords generated for users.
 This can be configured by:
     1. `cd ./SampleECommerce.Web`
     2. `dotnet user-secrets set "Aes:Key" "{your 128-bit AES key}"` (Note that the key is in the format of a comma-separated string, e.g. `1,2,3,4...`)
+3. A security key used to sign JSON Web Tokens used for authentication.
+Note that the algorithm used (configured in `appsettings.Development.json`, defaults to `HS256`) controls the number of bits required for the security key.
+The security key can be configured by:
+    1. `cd ./SampleECommerce.Web`
+    2. `dotnet user-secrets set "Jwt:SecurityKey" "{your security key}"`

 ## SQL seed scripts